AzHHA Priority Legislation

-As amended, HB2454 requires non-Employee Retirement Income Security Act (ERISA) commercial insurers reimburse for telehealth services at the same rate as in-person services, expands the definition of telehealth to permit the use of audio-only telephone encounters, and prohibits restrictions on where telehealth services can be provided.
+The bill requires non-ERISA commercial insurers to reimburse for audio-visual telehealth services at the same rate as in-person services and audio-only behavioral health encounters.
+It prohibits restrictions where telehealth services can be provided.
 Insurers are prohibited from using contracted telehealth providers to meet network adequacy requirements.

 UPDATE: SB1604 was signed into law on April 5.
 It passed the House by a vote of 60 ayes to 0 nays on March 29.

 SB1604 changes statute to allow rural hospitals with less than 50 beds to satisfy the onsite pharmacist requirement through use of a “remote dispensing site pharmacy.”

 UPDATE: The Senate voted to reconsider HB2190 on May 24.
 This is the first step to resurrect the bill.
 HB2190 failed on the Senate Floor by a vote of 13 ayes, 16 nays and one not voting on May 20.

 - Prohibits governments, universities, businesses from requiring and conditioning service or access on receiving a vaccine.